Fairfax lab members present at ESMO 2023

 I was accepted onto the Oxford Academic Foundation programme and, having become interested in human genetics, took time away from clinical training to gain postdoctoral experience.
 I was awarded a Wellcome MB-PhD postdoctoral Fellowship and I did this in Julian Knight's group at the Wellcome Centre for Human Genetics.

 Upon completion of this I specialised in Medical Oncology.
 I see skin cancer patients as a Consultant in the Oxford Cancer Centre.
-I am co-lead for Immunology on the NIHR Oncology Translational Research Group and I was made a full Professor in 2023.
+I am co-lead for the immunotherapy workstream of the NIHR Oncology Translational Research Group and I was made a full Professor in 2023.

 GROUP ALUMNI & NEXT DESTINATIONS

-Sara Danielli, Research Assistant - Undertaking a DPhil with Jelena Mirkovic at the Kennedy Institute, Oxford
+Sara Danielli, Research Assistant - Completed a DPhil with Jelena Mirkovic at the Kennedy Institute, Oxford.

 Mazet JM. et al, (2023), Nature Communications, 14